mongodb/specifications/source/server-selection/server-selection.rst

       'primary', the driver SHOULD warn if a write stage is included in the pipeline.

-      If a client provides a specific helper for inline mapreduce, then it is "may-use-secondary" and the *regular* mapreduce helper is "must use primary".
-Otherwise mapreduce behaves like the aggregate helper: it is the user's responsibility to specify {inline: 1} when running mapreduce on a secondary.
+      If a client provides a specific helper for inline mapReduce, then it is "may-use-secondary" and the *regular* mapReduce helper is "must-use-primary".
+Otherwise, the mapReduce helper is "may-use-secondary" and it is the user's responsibility to specify ``{inline: 1}`` when running mapReduce on a secondary.

     New command-specific helpers implemented in the future will be considered "must-use-primary", "should-use-primary" or "may-use-secondary" according